rfprod/nx-ng-starter/libs/client-d3-charts/README.md

-# Angular D3 chart components
+# Angular D3 Chart Components Module

 This library was generated with [Nx](https://nx.dev).

+## Description

+The Angular chart components based on the [D3.js](https://d3js.org/) library.

+Supported chart types:

+- bar chart;
+- line chart;
+- pie chart;
+- radar chart;
+- force-directed chart;

+The library contains Angular components as well as basic utility functions that can be used to implement the chart types mentioned above in TypeScript.

 ## Development commands reference